 We’ll drive to the Open-Air Ethnographic Museum Etar, which contains a collection of 50 objects, including water-powered installations and houses with artisans’ workshops.

-The complex exhibits central Bulgaria’s architecture, way of life, and economy during the Bulgarian National Revival.
-Using original instruments and following old traditions, it presents the Bulgarian customs, culture, and characteristics of 20 regional crafts.
+The complex showcases the architecture, way of life, and economy of central Bulgaria during the Bulgarian National Revival.
+Using original instruments and following traditional practices, it presents Bulgarian customs, culture, and the characteristics of 20 regional crafts.

 The next stop on our tour will be the town of Kazanlak, with a tour through the rose fields, where you’ll have an excellent opportunity for some great photos.
 Then, we continue east to the Ethnographic Complex Damascena, located in the heart of the Valley of Roses, where you will learn why Bulgaria is famous for rose oil production, followed by some free time for lunch.
-The next stop is visiting the famous Thracian tomb from the 4th century BC – a UNESCO World Heritage sight.
+The next stop is a visit to the famous Thracian tomb from the 4th century BC – a UNESCO World Heritage Site.

 We’ll end the day in the beautiful and ancient city of Plovdiv, one of the oldest cities in Europe.
 Located on the banks of the Marica River and built around seven hills, the city has a cultural mix of different civilizations and a unique blend of architectural elements.
-It is a museum under the open sky.
+It is an open-air museum.

 Check in and enjoy your free evening.